rdiff-backup/rdiff-backup/docs/api/README.md

 	performance impact).
 Important is that it remains easy to detect and parse automatically to simplify future evolutions.

+Functions created in order to guarantee compatibility with an older API version are to be named `_compatNNN`, e.g. `_compat200`, so that it is clear that they can be removed once the API version isn't supported any more.

 ## Rules and conventions